 Inner knee pain, also called medial knee pain, is common in walkers, runners, and sportspeople.
 Symptoms can occur gradually or suddenly and may present with or without injury.
-So, what causes inner side knee pain, and how do we find the correct diagnosis?
+What causes inner-side knee pain, and how do we determine the correct diagnosis?

 Symptoms of inner knee pain